guija/sliding-window-copy-rust/README.md

  ### Transfer patches

  The set of `Operations` can be transferred from the source to the target machine.
 Both `TRANSFER` and `COPY` operations are transferred while online the `TRANSFER` operations contain a binary payload whereas the `COPY` operations only carry meta data.
+Any protocol or transfer method can be used here and is up to the architecture of the software system that embeds this protocol.

  ### Reconstruct target file by copying existing parts and applying patches